 The greatest love poems ever written is among one of the biggest controversies discussed by modern literature aficionados.
 What poem is the best?
 Which poet deserves the honor?
 Must the poet be among the most famous to be included on the list?

 All of these questions are incredibly important and are discussed in depth within most poetry circles.
-The list below is not meant to stop any of these questions being asked, but instead add to the discussion.
-Which poems do you think deserve to be included in the list?
-Continue Reading
+The list below is not meant to stop any of these questions being asked but instead, add to the discussion.
+Which poems do you think deserve to be included in the list?(Continue reading…)

 Consists of five lines.
-Lines 1 to 4 are made up of words, phrases, or clauses with the first letter of each line in alphabetical order.
+Lines from 1 to 4 are made up of words, phrases, or clauses with the first letter of each line in alphabetical order.
 Line 5 is one sentence long and may start with any letter.

 Consists of any number of lines which spell a word or message.
-Usually the message is formed from the first letter of the phrase, but may be any letter.(Continue reading…)
+Usually, the message is formed from the first letter of the phrase but may be any letter.(Continue reading…)

 I have mentioned Clerihew a few times on this blog and I even made an entire theme of Bright Dreams Journal of the genre, but what exactly is it and what does it accomplish?

 First and foremost, yes, poetry has to accomplish something.
 It does not matter what.
 Entertainment, persuasion, and information are the most common.
 For Clerihew, entertainment is the most obvious choice.
 However, using Clerihew as a way to give information about people can also be a great way to help children remember important historical figures.(Continue reading…)

-Understanding poetry is sometimes a difficult task, especially when you are new to the genre.
-Not to mention that when you are dealing with older poetry the more difficult it can be to uncover the true meaning of the writing.
-Nonetheless, the more we understand poetic elements, figures of speech, vocabulary, and sometimes the life or culture of the author, the better we will comprehend the poem.
+Understanding poetry is sometimes a difficult task, especially when you are new to trying to understand the deeper parts of literature.
+Not to mention, that when you are dealing with older poetry the more difficult it can be to uncover the true meaning of the writing.
+Nonetheless, the more we understand poetic elements, figures of speech, vocabulary, and sometimes the life or culture of the author, the better we will comprehend the poem.(Continue reading…)